Zoë is a London-based therapist, mental health consultant, speaker and author with a decade's experience working with mental health.

 Struggling with a negative body image can be destabilising and it is far more to do with your emotions that what your body actually looks like.
 Therapy can help you understand the disturbance and help realign your body image with your body reality.

-“After 6 months with Zoë I was able to turn a life-long hurtful relationship with my mother, who has narcissistic personality disorder and used to drive me crazy, into a well-functioning loving one by setting very strong boundaries.
+“After 6 months with Zoë I was able to turn a life-long hurtful relationship with my mother, into a well-functioning loving one by setting functional boundaries.
 I am also equipped with Zoë’s tools to maintain a life as a functional responsible adult.”